m-pawlicki/mc-dns/README.md

 > ### Set hostname with a custom IP
 > `python main.py -I 1.1.1.1 -H foo.bar`
 > Sets foo.bar's IP address to 1.1.1.1.

+# Contributing
+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.